 We comply with all applicable laws that require reporting on lobbying and related activities.
-Clorox makes no direct lobbying expenditures at the U.S. federal level; at the state level, all of Clorox’s direct lobbying expenditures are incurred in California (see California lobbying report for 2017-18 legislative session or California lobbying report for 2015-16 legislative session).
+In 2019, Clorox spent $58,205 in lobbying expenditures at the U.S. federal level.
+In 2019 at the state level, all of Clorox’s direct lobbying expenditures were incurred in California.
+Information on our lobbying expenditures may be found below.
+Clorox will provide updates to this information at least semi-annually.

 We conduct most of our advocacy indirectly through industry trade associations based on the company’s businesses.
-We do not make or coordinate any contributions to other tax-exempt organizations, such 501(c)(4)s, that the recipient may use for political purposes.
+We do not make or coordinate any contributions to other tax-exempt organizations, such as 501(c)(4)s, that the recipient may use for political purposes.
 Information on payments to trade associations which may be used for potential political purposes may be found here.1

 Political Contributions in the U.S.